zackforbing/ruby-submissions/1510/module_4_assignments/scale-up/aaron-greenspan-scale-up.md

 ### Blog Post (40 Points)
   * 40: Developer has >= 2 blog posts documenting something they have worked on for their independent study or has one in depth blog post.
-  * 25: Developer has one blog post less than 500 characters long.
-  * 0: Developer created no blog posts.

 ### Participation (50 points)
   * 50: Developer participated daily in stand ups with the group (remote or in person).
 Developer was able to speak to their work in stand ups in a way that was clear and informative.
 Developer was involved in pull request reviews.